 healthcare provider or the lab gives you.

-Or you may have urine protein electrophoresis (UPEP).
-This test checks the levels
+Or you may have urine protein electrophoresis.
+This test checks the levels of proteins

-of proteins in the urine, including Bence-Jones proteins.
-This test does not require
+in the urine, including Bence-Jones proteins.
+This test does not need a 24-hour sample.

-a 24-hour sample.
-It is done with a small sample or urine in a collection cup.
+It is done with a small sample of urine in a collection cup.